An introduction by Founder Jenny Thrasher

 During a time when there are more mental health providers than ever and more open discussions about mental health than ever, why is it that mental health challenges and the rate of suicide are higher than ever?

 As the stats prove to us, just because we have more of something doesn't make it better.
-It isn't enough to have more providers or conversations if the primary approach being used for over twenty years isn't working.
+Having more providers or conversations isn't enough if the primary approach being used for over twenty years isn't working.
 We are overdue for change.

 All That We Are® is leading the transformation in how we respond to mental health, emotional crises, and suicide.
 Our movement transcends traditional suicide and crisis prevention—it is a call to action.
 One that I am inviting you to be a part of.